Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Data Availability

 \section{Data Availability}

-Upon publication of the manuscript, the code associated with the web-halo model will be released as an additional option for calculating non-linear corrections in the Boltzmann-codes \texttt{CAMB} and \texttt{CLASS} within their respective \texttt{HMcode} modules.
-A notebook to generate the figures of this work will be available via a GitHub repository.
+\sB{We release the code associated with the web-halo model as an additional option for calculating non-linear corrections in the Boltzmann-codes \texttt{CAMB} and \texttt{CLASS} within their respective \texttt{HMcode} modules, as well as notebook to generate the figures of this work.
+The materials are available at \href{https://github.com/SamuelBrieden/WHM}{https://github.com/SamuelBrieden/WHM}.}